Lapin0t/phd-manuscript/main/03_substitution.typ

 We already know how to axiomatize substitution for values: their scoped-and-typed family should form a substitution monoid.
 But for the other two kinds of families, we would like to axiomatize a substitution operation that allows replacing their variables by values.
-More explicitely, we want the following substitution operations.
+More explicitly, we want the following substitution operations.

 $ sub.sub th {Gamma th alpha th beta} cl ecx th Gamma th alpha th beta -> Gamma asgn(val) Delta -> ecx th Delta th alpha th beta \